barunrath/CaseStudies-Practise/README.md

 # CaseStudies-Practise
-Intended to be a repository for practise work
+Intended to be a repository for practise work.